 Expert Opinions

 Some experts also note that the use of regional dialects can enhance communication by adding layers of meaning and emotion.
-By preserving and celebrating these dialects, we can check that the English language remains vibrant and dynamic.
+By preserving and celebrating these dialects, we can confirm that the English language remains vibrant and dynamic.

 Data and Statistics